galshiba/getcleandata/README.md

 Finally, execute R source code to generate tidy data file.

 ## Data description
+The variables in the data X are sensor signals measured with waist-mounted smartphone from 30 subjects.
+The variable in the data Y indicates activity type the subjects performed during recording.

+## Code explanation
-The code combined a training dataset and a test dataset involving sensor signals from smartphones for specific physical activitie
-(walking, standing, laying, etc.), and extracted partial variables to create another dataset with the averages of each variable for each activity.
+The code combined training dataset and test dataset, and extracted partial variables to create another dataset with the averages of each variable for each activity.

 ## New dataset
 The new generated dataset contained variables calculated based on the mean and standard deviation.
 Each row of the dataset is an average